All Episodes

 Yes, I'm calling from Columbia, Missouri.

-I'm a 16-year-old science student here, and I have a couple topics that I'd like to discuss.
+And I have a couple topics I'd like to discuss.

-I just heard them mentioned.
+The first, the Crob Circles, I just heard them mention.

 I mean, me personally, I believe in UFOs and other intelligence, but I think this is one topic that needs to be put to rest.

-Well, this is already way out of my field because I just don't deal with Crop Circles.
+Well, this is already way out of my field because I just don't deal with crop circles.

 That's in Linda Howe's field, and when we have her as a guest, you're welcome to call, sir.